hickory-dns/hickory-dns/crates/client/README.md

 This library contains basic implementations for DNS record serialization, and communication.
 It is capable of performing `query`, `update`, and `notify` operations. `update` has been proven to be compatible with `BIND9` and `SIG0` signed records for updates.
 It is built on top of the [tokio](https://tokio.rs) async-io project, this allows it to be integrated into other systems using the tokio and futures libraries.
 The Hickory DNS [project](https://github.com/hickory-dns/hickory-dns) contains other libraries for DNS: a [resolver library](https://crates.io/crates/hickory-resolver) for lookups, a [server library](https://crates.io/crates/hickory-dns) for hosting zones, and variations on the TLS implementation over [rustls](https://crates.io/crates/hickory-dns-rustls).

-**NOTICE** This project was rebranded from Trust-DNS to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo, this crate/binary has been moved to [hickory-client](https://crates.io/crates/hickory-client), from `0.24` and onward, for prior versions see [trust-dns-client](https://crates.io/crates/trust-dns-client).

 ## Status

 The Hickory DNS Client is intended to be used for operating against a DNS server